Last Updated on May 17, 2023 by Matt

 Like the stem itself, handlebars are often fixed and non-adjustable, but you can also find some scooters where you can both adjust and fold the handles.

 The other thing you should look out for is the grips.
 All handlebars have grips, but some have better than others.
-Some models have generic smooth handle covers, while others put much bigger attention to them.
+Some models have generic smooth handle covers, while others devote more attention to them.
 This will ultimately be a thing of personal preference, as some people prefer smoother handles, and others like them threaded.

 Fender

 The fender is a small and often underrated convenience feature.
-Many brands omit to put one on their scooters, which turns into a huge inconvenience for both the rider and the scooter, especially if the rider lives in an environment with poor roads or bad weather.
+Many brands omit to put one on their scooters, or use lower-quality fenders that don’t function properly or break easily, which turns into a huge inconvenience for both the rider and the scooter, especially if the rider lives in an environment with poor roads or bad weather.

 Lack of a fender on either wheel will not only result in rain and mud droplets on your pants and jacket, but it can also damage the scooter’s electric parts if they aren’t waterproofed.